Box-Of-Hats/runelite-plugin-visual-sounds/README.md

-# Example
+# Visual Sounds

-An example greeter plugin
+A plugin that allows you to visually see any sounds that are playing in game